 Victoria: Someone brought up in the comments of Jezebel that probably when you enroll there is a box or dropdown to choose your honorific so maybe it doesn’t actually save any human time anyway.

 Jaya: It says they’re doing this for gender inclusivity, and the Empire State Pride Agenda praised it, saying those titles are an “outdated formality” that risks misrepresentation.
 So I’m inclined to go with that, especially since I’m not particularly attached to gendered titles anyway.
 If they’re saying it’s oppressive, it’s my job to listen.
-I guess I Just have a little bit of a hard time seeing how it’ll help that much.
-If you’re being misgendered, the person who’s doing it is just as likely to do it by calling you “Mr.” as by calling you “John.”
+I guess the one thing is, if you’re being misgendered, the person who’s doing it is just as likely to do it by calling you “Mr.” as by calling you “John.”

 Victoria: Right, it’s minor, but I think it’s great as a general thing, maybe not even about gender.
 It’s good in terms of women not having to declare their marital status.